Supplier Terms and Conditions

 - Office equipment

-For Information and Communications Technology (ICT), Supplier must ensure products or services provided under this Agreement conform to the W3C Web Content Accessibility Guidelines, version 2.1 (WCAG 2.1) at conformance levels A and AA and any applicable accessibility standards identified in a fully completed Supplier Accessibility Statement Supplier will provide to the University.
-To the extent that the Supplier's products or services fail to meet accessibility standards, the Supplier shall describe, by using the Accessibility Roadmap, its plan for Supplier's products or services conformance to the aforementioned accessibility standards.
-Supplier will support the University in providing equally effective alternate access for non-conforming products or services by providing alternate access workarounds until the product fully conforms to any applicable accessibility standards identified in the Accessibility Roadmap and WCAG 2.1 A and AA.
+For Information and Communications Technology (ICT), Supplier must ensure products or services provided under this Agreement conform to the W3C Web Content Accessibility Guidelines, version 2.1 (WCAG 2.1) at conformance levels A and AA and any applicable accessibility standards identified in a fully completed Supplier Accessibility Statement (DOCX) Supplier will provide to the University.
+To the extent that the Supplier's products or services fail to meet accessibility standards, the Supplier shall describe, by using the Accessibility Roadmap (DOCX), its plan for Supplier's products or services conformance to the aforementioned accessibility standards.
+Supplier will support the University in providing equally effective alternate access for non-conforming products or services by providing alternate access workarounds until the product fully conforms to any applicable accessibility standards identified in the Accessibility Roadmap (DOCX) and WCAG 2.1 A and AA.

 Supplier agrees to use commercially reasonable efforts to promptly respond to and resolve complaints regarding the accessibility of its products or services.
 Failure to comply with the terms of this section shall constitute a breach of this Agreement, and the University may terminate this Agreement in its sole discretion.
 Failure to exercise its termination rights under this section does not constitute a waiver of those rights.